 Online Shop (November 2016 launch)

-Nearing the end of the year we decided that we would release the online shop next having it in place for Christmas to let customers engage with a simply to use product browse interface and purchase checkout flow.
-With the customer basketing already developed and released in July for artwork prints purchase, the new gift shop simply slotted into the functionality as a new ‘product type’.
+Approaching the end of 2016 we decided to develop and release the online shop.
+With the checkout process already in place for prints purchase, the new gift shop simply slotted into the functionality as a new ‘product type’.

 Visit (December 2016 launch)